dparedesh/susy-statistical-interpretation/README.md

 1. Generate the input ROOT files for HistFitter.
 2. Generate the HistFitter commands:
-  - Perform all kinds of fit: *bkg-only fit, exclusion fit, and model-independent fit*).
+  - Perform all kinds of fit: *bkg-only fit, exclusion fit, and discovery fit*).
   - Get *yields*.
   - Get *plots*.
 3. Generate commands to generate *summary plots* and *tables*.